Sanjay-Gundeboina/Fertilizer_Forecasting_System/README.md

 Logistic Regression: Logistic regression is used to predict categorical outcomes, and it has been applied here to classify the suitability of fertilizer types for different crops and conditions.

-Naive Bayes: The Naive Bayes classifier utilizes Bayes' theorem and is particularly useful for probabilistic classification.
-In this system, Naive Bayes aids in predicting suitable fertilizers.

 Random Forest: Random Forest is a powerful ensemble learning method that combines multiple decision trees to make predictions.
 In some cases, Random Forest achieved 100% accuracy on both the training and testing sets, demonstrating its strong performance.

 Decision Tree: Decision trees are used to make decisions by mapping out various options and their possible outcomes.
 They play a crucial role in understanding the decision-making process behind fertilizer recommendations.

-Support Vector Machine (SVM): SVM is a versatile algorithm used for classification tasks.
-It has shown excellent performance, achieving 99% accuracy in both the training and testing sets in some instances.
-SVM is instrumental in determining the best fertilizer for specific crop and soil conditions.

 Despite the high accuracy achieved by Random Forest and SVM.
 *Random Forest Classifier* is used for development of model.